bleaktwig/yuadrem-wiki/docs/religion/index.md

 * **Mziva** is the god of self-sacrifice.
 As a mortal, she was an [imate](../kins/imate.md) who led her people to salvation during the [Ededian Massacre](../history.md#war-of-autumn), at the cost of her own life.
 She was ascended by Tamaz, and is depicted with golden hair and clothes made of flowers.

 * **Nikoleta**, also known as Bades, is the goddess of rituals and sorcery.
-As a mortal, she was a [gat](../kins/hume.md#gat-culture) sorceress from Fremit<!-- TODO.
-Link. --> and a scholar of Nix.
+As a mortal, she was a [gat](../kins/hume.md#gat-culture) sorceress from Fremit<!--TODO:LINK---> and a scholar of Nix.
 She created an incantation that temporarily stops the spread of nix, and cast it atop Mount Tashta to stop the tar from invading the Fesh Peninsula.
 The ritual killed her, but was ascended by Febrid upon death.
-Her incantation is repeated every year in various parts of the Punika Ridge<!-- TODO.
-Link. --> to continue protecting the peninsula.
+Her incantation is repeated every year in various parts of the Punika Ridge<!--TODO:LINK---> to continue protecting the peninsula.
 She ascended to the heavens after death, and became the astral body Bades.

 | ![Etian signature of Bades](illuminants/img/bades.png) |
 |:------------------------------------------------------:|